 Dogs with Provisional Certified Registration which fail one or more of the CHIC health-screening requirements shall automatically be granted Companion Dog Registration with no transfer fee upon notification of the Registrar.

-Dogs registered as Provisional Certified who have not applied for transfer to Certified registration within a year of their second birthday shall be automatically granted Companion Dog registration unless an extension is applied for by the owner or breeder.
+Dogs registered as Provisional Certified who have not applied for transfer to Certified registration within a year of their second birthday shall be granted Companion Dog registration unless an extension is applied for by the owner or breeder.

 Dogs which have met the requirements for a championship prior to certification but subsequently fail to pass the Board's requirements for certification will be converted to Companion status and an age-appropriate Companion Championship will be awarded.

-Companion registration status is reserved for those puppies that are going to show/breeding homes and that are not intended to contribute to the gene pool.
+Companion registration status is reserved for those puppies that are not going to show/breeding homes and that are not intended to contribute to the gene pool.
 Initially, our policy was that companion registration was permanent and that puppies registered as companions could never have their status change.

 There have been occasions, however, that the quality of such a puppy or the genetic diversity that it may contribute to the gene pool would merit being granted PC status.
 Examples might be of a quality puppy registered as companion solely because the home it went to was not interested in breeding/show.
 This puppy may have been returned to the breeder who then wished to have its registration status changed.
 Or an owner may become interested in show or breeding and, with the blessing of the breeder, wish to have the registration changed.